interlink-hq/interlink-kubernetes-plugin/README.md

 ### POD's Volumes

-The plugins supports the offloading of PODs that reference volumes (via `spec.volumes`) and mount them (via `spec.containers[*].volumeMounts`) for the following types:
+The plugin supports the offloading of PODs that reference volumes (via `spec.volumes`) and mount them (via `spec.containers[*].volumeMounts`) for the following types:

 - configMap